skullface/protest.wtf/README.md

 # protest.wtf
- ✊ Going to a protest or action and don’t know wtf to do?
+✊ Going to a protest and you don’t know wtf to do?
+This resource aims to provide you with information to prepare yourself.